Top of the page

 Most people go home about 2 days after surgery.
 You will probably need to take 2 to 4 weeks off from work.
 It depends on the type of work you do and how you feel.

-Enter O834 in the search box to learn more about "Sleeve Gastrectomy: Before Your Surgery."
+Enter O834 in the search box to learn more about "Gastric Sleeve: Before Your Surgery".